timescale/docs/install/installation-debian.md

     Type "help" for help.
     ```

-1. Set the password for the `postgres` user using:
+1. Set the password for the `postgres` user:

     ```sql
     \password postgres